Painful intelligence: What AI can tell us about human suffering: Learning as incremental minimization of errors

-We also need to develop an algorithm to minimize the errors, but there are standard solutions that usually are satisfactory.
-What most such algorithms have in common is they learn by making tiny changes in the weights of the networks.
+After having chosen what kind of errors to minimize, we need an algorithm to actually minimize the errors.
+What most such algorithms have in common is that they learn by making tiny changes in the weights of the networks.
 This is because optimizing an error function, such as classification error, is actually a very difficult computational task: There is usually no formula available to compute the best values for the weight vectors.
 In contrast, what is usually possible is to obtain a mathematical formula that gives the \textit{direction} in which the weights should be changed to make the error function decrease the fastest.
 That direction is given by what is called the \textit{gradient}, which is a generalization of the derivative in basic calculus.
 So, you can optimize the error function step by step as follows.
 You start by assigning some random values to the weight vectors.
 Given those values, you can compute the gradient, and then take a small step in that direction (i.e.\ move the weight vector a bit in that direction), which should reduce the error function, such as prediction error.
 But you have to repeat that many times, often thousands or even millions, always computing the gradient for the new weight values obtained at the previous step.
 (The direction of the gradient is different at every step unless the error function is extremely simple.)
 Such an algorithm is called \textit{iterative} (repeating) because it is based on repeating the same kind of operations many times, always feeding in the results of the previous computation step to the next step.
 Using an iterative algorithm may not sound like a very efficient way of learning, but usually an iterative gradient algorithm is the only thing we are able to design and program.
 Such an algorithm is a bit like somebody giving you instructions when you're parking your car and cannot see the right spot precisely enough.
 They will only give instructions which are valid for a small displacement.
 When they say ``Back'', that means you need to back the car \textit{a little bit}, and then follow some new instructions.
 This is essentially an iterative algorithm, where you get instructions for the direction of a small displacement, and they are different at every time step.